-- 8. No development shall take place until a Species and Habitat Protection Plan for Construction has been submitted and approved in writing by the local planning authority.
-The plan shall include: - a) An appropriate scale plan showing Protection Zones' where construction activities are restricted and where protective measures will be installed or implemented; - b) Details of protective measures (both physical measures and sensitive working practices) to avoid impacts during construction; - c) A timetable to show phasing of construction activities to avoid periods of the year when sensitive wildlife and species could be harmed - d) Details of specific species and habitat mitigation measures for key species including bats, birds, dormouse, badger, amphibians and reptiles, - e) Details of wildlife sensitive lighting proposals - f) Details of water pollution control measures - g) An agreed scheme of progress reporting to the Council during the construction programme.
+8. No development shall take place until a Species and Habitat Protection Plan for Construction has been submitted and approved in writing by the local planning authority.
+The plan shall include:

+b) Details of protective measures (both physical measures and sensitive working practices) to avoid impacts during construction;

+c) A timetable to show phasing of construction activities to avoid periods of the year when sensitive wildlife and species could be harmed d) Details of specific species and habitat mitigation measures for key species including bats, birds, dormouse, badger, amphibians and reptiles, e) Details of wildlife sensitive lighting proposals f) Details of water pollution control measures g) An agreed scheme of progress reporting to the Council during the construction programme.